k8ssandra/k8ssandra-operator/docs/remote-k8s-access/README.md

 **Note:** The operator needs to be installed in each cluster to which it needs access.

-## Kubeconfig
+### Kubeconfig
 A kubeconfig file configures access to one or more Kubernetes clusters.
-Clients such as kubectl or the [client-go](https://github.com/kubernetes/client-go) library use kubeconfig files to access the api server.
+Clients such as kubectl or the [client-go](https://github.com/kubernetes/client-go) library use kubeconfig files to access the API server.

 K8ssandra Operator uses kubeconfig files to create remote client connections.